emarcey/cicerone/glossary/styles.md

 	* sales slipped in 20th century -> milds were adulterated in cheap pubs -> breweries dropped
 	* some demand remains in northern England, West Midlands, South Wales
 	* often found in US brewpubs as a session ale

+# English Barley Wine
+* Region: England
+* Categories: British Strong Ales, Barley Wines, Bitters
+* Malt: British Pale Ale malt, crystal malt, often uses brewing sugars
+* Hops: British
+* Other Names:
+* Glassware: snifter
+* Color: gold - brown (8 - 22 SRM)
+* Alcohol: high - very high (8-12% ABV)
+* Mouthfeel:
+	* body: full, chewy, velvety
+	* carbonation: low - moderate
+	* alcohol warmth: smooth
+* Bitterness: moderate (35 - 70 IBUs)
+* Flavors:
+	* malt: intense and complex; biscuit, nut, toast, caramel, molasses
+	* hop: highly varied; earthy, herbal
+	* fermentation: dark fruit, some alcohol character
+* Commercial Examples: Fuller's Golden Pride, J.W.
+Lees Harvest Ale, Weyerbacher Blithering Idiot, Coniston No. 9, Robinson's Old Tom
+* Notes:
+	* less hoppy/bitter, more malt/fruit than American Barley Wine
+	* emerged from british farmhouse tradition, which used the parti-gyle
+	* development began in mid-late 18th century, with breweries attached to aristocratic great houses
+		* initially too expensive to brew commercially
+		* brewed for the use of wealthy households
+		* aged in wood >= 1 year
+		* brewed to fill the purpose of wine, which was valuable because England and the wine countries were not always on good terms
+	* Bass, Ratcliff and Grtton brewed "No. 1" in 1854
+		* its characteristic single red diamond was the second British trademark
+		* brewed almost continuously until 1995
+		* distinctly pale, other barley wines were darker
+	* Thomas Hardy's Ale was another noteworthy barley wine
+		* first brewed by Eldridge Pope in 1968
+		* last brewed in 2009 by O'Hanlon's Brewing Co
+		* allegedly aged 25 years or more
+	* American brewers adopted the style
+		* 1975, Anchor Brewing Co made the Old Foghorn
+		* shortly after, Sierra Nevada made the Bigfoot
+	* difficult and expensive to produce
+		* requires up to a year to mellow
+	* often sold in 6 ounce nip bottles
+	* british most noteworthy for alcohol/sherry flavors; Americans make it hoppier

 # English IPA
 * Region: England